spkenv/spk/docs/ref/indexes.md

 an index.

-### How to evolve the index schema
+### How to Evolve the Index Schema

 The flatbuffers data format supports adding new fields and structures without breaking existing code, provided fields are not deleted.
 New fields should be added only to the ends of tables.

-The index schema's version number lets `spk` check that the index data is compatible with the current spk being run.
+The index schema's version number lets `SPK` check that the index data is compatible with the current `SPK` being run.
 That is, that the code understands this version of the schema.
-There will be situations where multiple versions of spk are being used in a site and they may not all be able to use index data generated by other versions of spk.
+There will be situations where multiple versions of `SPK` are being used in a site and they may not all be able to use index data generated by other versions of `SPK`.

-Spk includes the schema version number in the index file name to allow multiple index schemas to co-exist during a transition between index versions.
+`SPK` includes the schema version number in the index file name to allow multiple index schemas to co-exist during a transition between index versions.

-#### Adding a new field
+#### Adding a New Field

 When a new field needs to be added to the index schema, the developer should:
 - Increment the schema version number
 - Add the new field to the schema
-- Increment spk's compatible schema version number
+- Increment `SPK`'s compatible schema version number
-- Add spk code to read and write the new field
+- Add SPK code to read and write the new field
-- Make a new release of spk
+- Make a new release of SPK
-- Generate a new index using the new spk build
+- Generate a new index using the new SPK
-- Transition the site to the new spk release
+- Transition the site to the new SPK release
 - Once the transition is complete, retire the older index data file and generation

-During the transition the older version of spk will use the older index format(s) and the newer spk will use the newer one.
+During the transition the older version of SPK will use the older index format(s) and the newer SPK will use the newer one.
 Both indexes will have to be generated and kept up to date during the transition.
-Once the older spk version is fully retired, the older index data can be retired too.
+Once the older SPK version is fully retired, the older index data can be retired too.

-#### Stop reading an existing field
+#### Stop Reading an Existing Field

 When an older field does not need to be read anymore, the developer should:
-- Add spk code to stop reading the old field
+- Add SPK code to stop reading the old field
-- Make a new release of spk that no longer reads the field
+- Make a new release of SPK that no longer reads the field
-- Transition the site to the new spk release
+- Transition the site to the new SPK release

-There is no need to change the index schema version for to stop reading a field, and index generation remains unchanged (even though it includes data that is not read by spk anymore).
+There is no need to change the index schema version for to stop reading a field, and index generation remains unchanged (even though it includes data that is not read by SPK anymore).

-#### Stop populating an existing field
+#### Stop Populating an Existing Field

 If an older field no longer needs to be populated, the developer should:
 - Check the field is no longer read (see above).
 If it is still being read then continuing may cause unexpected results.
 - Increment the schema version number
-- Increment spk's compatible schema version number
+- Increment SPK's compatible schema version number
-- Add spk code to write None (or the default enum entry depending on the field type) into the index
+- Add SPK code to write None (or the default enum entry depending on the field type) into the index
-- Make a new release of spk that contains this change
+- Make a new release of SPK that contains this change
-- Transition the site to the new spk release
+- Transition the site to the new SPK release

 Technically, the field will still be present in the index schema, and be set in index generation because it is needed in the index's object constructors.
 But the None values will reduce the space the field takes up.
-And while this kind of change in backwards compatible, the empty field may be treated a default value by older versions of spk when read from the index - thus the need to version up the index schema to ensure this does not cause unexpected behaviour when multiple versions of spk are in use.
+And while this kind of change in backwards compatible, the empty field may be treated a default value by older versions of SPK when read from the index - thus the need to version up the index schema to ensure this does not cause unexpected behaviour when multiple versions of SPK are in use.

-#### Removing an old field
+#### Removing an Old Field

 Removing an old field will break backwards compatibility of the flatbuffers format.
 It is not something that should be done lightly.